MATHEW CULLEN

 The splashes of orange and grey are reminisent of 80's and 90's jerseys and the design really works.
 Take note Spurs on how to splash colour on a jersey.

-Many clubs are going for a retro look as it's popular now as they are seen as more fashionable.
+Rating: Good âMany clubs are going for a retro look as it's popular now as they are seen as more fashionable.
 It pains me to say this as a Gooner but the best jersey of the season would have to be Man United's away jersey.
 It's very slick and I can see it becoming very popular.
 The worst jersey is the Spurs away jersey which is Fugly.
 No other words for it.
 Only time will tell if any of this season's jerseys will become a part of the athleisure phenomenon.
+Comments are closed.